(WAR!) Never been so much fun!

 Go up to your brother

 Leave him lying in his uniform

-An impressive Game Boy Color port, with entirely recorded audio and FMV-based menus, was released at the end of the 20th century.
+A Mission-Pack Sequel, Cannon Fodder 2, also by Sensible Software, was released in 1995.
+An impressive Game Boy Color port, with entirely recorded audio and FMV-based menus, was released in 2000.

 Cannon Fodder contains examples of:

 - Arbitrary Headcount Limit